Curt Hennig: Early life

 Curt Hennig was born on March 28, 1958, the son of professional wrestler Larry "The Axe" Hennig.
 Hennig was childhood friends with fellow wrestler Rick Rude.
 They attended Robbinsdale High School in his hometown of Robbinsdale, Minnesota, alongside Tom Zenk, Brady Boone, Nikita Koloff, John Nord, Rick Rude, Road Warrior Hawk, and Barry Darsow, who all became professional wrestlers.

 Professional wrestling career

 American Wrestling Association (1980–1982)

 Known as "Cool" Curt Hennig, he began his career on January 30, 1980, in the American Wrestling Association (AWA), the promotion which had made his father, Larry "The Axe" Hennig a star.

 World Wrestling Federation (1981–1983)

 Hennig started his WWF career in 1981.
 His first victory was against Johnny Rodz.
-He established himself as a promising young performer against the likes of "Playboy" Buddy Rose, Greg Valentine and Killer Khan.
+He established himself as a promising young performer against the likes of Buddy Rose, Greg Valentine and Killer Khan.
 Eventually, he was paired-up in tag team matches with another young upstart, Eddie Gilbert, himself the son of a wrestling legend (Tommy Gilbert).